Greentwip/Windy/README.md

 * Boost needs to be implemented with some sort of automated script; by the moment we use precompiled libraries.
 * The numeric extension for Boost was modified so that it could accept large texture dimensions, stick to it, make a patch for the sampler.
-* From Boost we use: system, filesystem, serialization, and iostreams as compiled libraries, everything else is header-only, like lexical_cast, uuid and gil.
+* From Boost we use: system, filesystem, serialization, zlib, and iostreams as compiled libraries, everything else is header-only, like lexical_cast, uuid and gil.
 * File dialogs will work with any platform as long as we are able to improve the library.
 * C++14 is required.
 * x64 is a must.
 Or have the solution for x86 and memory mapped files.

 ### TODO:
 * Support conversion from indexed and RGB color spaces.
+* WXT container files.
+* WXM container files.
+* Engine exporting from WXM files.

 ### 3rd parties
 * [boost](http://www.boost.org/)